alexcrespo98/DataBuddy/README.md

 - If SD card is missing, DataBuddy will show an error and return to menu.
 - Battery percentage will read as "--%" if sensing hardware is removed.
 - For full battery monitoring, ensure voltage divider is wired and `BATTERY_PIN` is set correctly in the code.
-- EEPROM is used for intro face rotation; safe to ignore for most users.

 ---